ShahedSabab/Web-Dashboard/README.md

 • The UI supports responsive layouts.<br>
 • For developing the visualizations PSD Grain Data_small.xlsx has been used. <br>
 • For keeping the project simple, only "Wheat" from coutry "Canada" have been used for the calculations of the timeseries, barplot and crosstab. <br>
+• The visualizations have been developed using chart.js and d3.js
 • The calculations have been performed using Tableau.
 To see more details, please open Canadian_Wheat.twb file with Tableau Desktop. <br>
 • For designing the Farmbot, [drift](https://www.drift.com/) is used.